 When you first move to Portugal, you can still use your account, pay with your bank card and withdraw money.
 But as this may get expensive, it is best you consider opening a local bank account.
 If your bank has international branches, you can simply visit one of them and change your residence address.
 If you’ve already moved to Portugal you can first open a non-resident account, which you can, later on, upgrade to full resident.

-Although the cost of housing seems to be on a slight rise in recent years, Portugal is still a country with very affordable housing.
+Although rent in Portugal has seen a slight increase in recent years, it remains a key factor in why the cost of living in Portugal is still considered very affordable, particularly compared to other Western European countries.
 Living in the big city of Lisbon may cost you a bit more, compared to living in smaller cities, but the difference is not as palpable as it is in other parts of the world.

 A one-bedroom apartment in Lisbon can be rented from €650 a month, compared to €400 to €600 in smaller cities.
 A two-bedroom apartment in Lisbon starts from €850, compared to €600-€750 in other cities.
 A three- to four-bedroom villa in the capital will cost you €1300 and up, the same in smaller cities would be €650 to €1000.